 What Is A Good Conversion Rate For A Real Estate Investors Website?

-One of the biggest misconceptions we hear all the time (and I once thought the same thing) about conversion rates from our real estate investor clients… is that there is a “normal” conversion rate for a website in our industry.
+One of the biggest misconceptions we hear all the time (and I once thought the same thing) about conversion rates from our members… is that there is a “normal” conversion rate for a website in our industry.

 - Whether or not your site is set up to convert well (like all of our Carrot sites are)